cloudprivacylabs/json2rdf/README.md

             ...
 ```

+When the input JSON is ingested, this schema variant results in the
+LPG shown below.
+As you can see, the LPG contains the schema
+annotations as well as the input data.
+We can process the annotations
-This creates an RDF IRI node with value taken from the `@id` property
+in each node to create the RDF output.
+This creates an RDF IRI node
-under `Person`, and with type `http://schema.org/Person`.
-Note that
+with value taken from the `@id` property under `Person`, and with type
-the original schema does not contain the `@id` property.
-That is added
+`http://schema.org/Person`.
+Note that the original schema does not
-by the overlay.
-The output looks like:
+contain the `@id` property.
+That is added by the overlay.
+The output
+looks like:

 ![Person id and type](id-type.png)